 As an artist, I understand the tendency to retreat into our own worlds.
 However, my move to Nova Scotia presented an opportunity to step out of my comfort zone.
 It took courage, but I decided to volunteer with other creative individuals in my local community, inspiring me to grow and connect in new ways.

+When I saw the announcement in the local newspaper about the fundraiser competition, Paint It Out - Battle of the Brushes, I was immediately intrigued.
+The thought of challenging myself in such a unique event was exhilarating.
+Without giving myself a chance to back out, I signed up.
+The only cost?
+A bit of courage and my own brushes and easel.
 The OLD SCHOOL supplied a few dobs of acrylic paints and a fair-sized canvas to paint for each competition.
 Artists were set up at the front of the room with their easels and a side table for paints & brushes.
-The audience filled up the room fast with standing room only, which made for a lively, spirited auction of all the artworks at the end of the day, raising much-needed funds for the Old School... excellent!
+The audience quickly filled the room, with standing room only, which made for a lively and spirited auction of all the artworks at the end of the day, raising much-needed funds for the Old School... excellent!

 ![]() |